liemily333/EmilyLee1003/README.md

-### Hi there 👋
+### Hi, I'm Em👋

+I'm a full stack developer that recently earned a certificatefrom UCLA Extension Coding Bootcamp.
-Full Stack Developer.
-Recently earned a certificate in full stack web development from UCLA Extension, with newly developed skills in Javascript, JQuery, Node.js, React.js, MongoDB, and MySQL.
-Excited to be a part of a team who encourages growth and broaden my skills to create innovative apps that can optimize this industry.
+I'm looking to be a part of a team who encourages growth and broaden my skills to create innovative apps.

+Some things about me:
+ - I decided to pursue a career change from social media marketing to challenging world of programming
+ - I have a beginner's curiosity and a ambitious mindset
+ - I value shared understanding and consensus
+ - I love to ski
 <!--

+### Future Goals
+I want to design and devlop a gaming application

 **EmilyLee1003/EmilyLee1003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: